browserengineering/book/book/forms.md

 s.listen()
 ```

 Let's look at the `bind` call first.
-Its first argument is says who
+Its first argument says who
-should be allowed to make connections *to* the server.
-The empty
+should be allowed to make connections *to* the server; the empty
-string means that anyone can.
-The second argument is the port others
+string means that anyone can connect.
+The second argument is the port
-will need to connect to to talk to our server; I've chosen `8000`.
-I
+others must use to talk to our server; I've chosen `8000`.
+I can't use
-can't use 80, because ports below 1024 require administrator
+80, because ports below 1024 require administrator privileges, but you
-privileges.
-But you can pick something other than 8000 if, for
+can pick something other than 8000 if, for whatever reason, port 8000
-whatever reason, port 8000 is taken on your machine.
+is taken on your machine.

 Finally, after the `bind` call, the `listen` call tells the OS that
 we're ready to accept connections.